 The course will be using ClassQue for taking attendence.
 See UTSA ClassQue Student Setup to setup ClassQue on your classroom computer.

-There will be approximately 10 quizzes administered online through Blackboard.
+There will be 9 quizzes administered online through Blackboard.

-There will be approximately 10 programming assignments.
-You must upload the deliverables for the assignment in Blackboard by the due date to receive credit for the exercise.
-Late assignments will NOT be accepted unless you have made prior arrangements with your instructor.
+There will be several labs due throughout the semester.
+You must upload the deliverables for each lab in Blackboard by the due date to receive credit for the exercise.

-Each team will consist of 4-5 students.
-Each project will be an independent GUI application designed and developed by the team members.
+Each team will consist of 4-5 students and all team members must be enrolled in the same section of this course.
+Each project will be an independent GUI application designed and developed by the team members, using Java, JavaFX, and the MVC design pattern.
 The teams will use source control (Git) for their code.

 Common Syllabus Information